-This page describes the full process of submitting a patch to the AOSP, including reviewing and tracking changes with Gerrit.
+This page describes the full process of submitting a patch to the Android Open Source Project (AOSP), including how to request a review and track your changes with Gerrit.

-For details about Repo and Git, see Developing.
+- For details about Repo and Git, see the Source Control Tools page.

-For information about the different roles you can play within the Android Open Source community, see Project roles.
+- For information about different roles within the Android Open Source community, see the Project roles page.

-For each change you intend to make, start a new branch within the relevant git repository:
+For each change that you intend to make, start a new branch within the relevant Git repository:

 repo start NAME .

 You can start several independent branches at the same time in the same

 and isn't included either on Gerrit or in the final source tree.